-Franklin and his men were early explorers looking for the Northwest Passage high above Canada, and who’d disappeared without a trace into the white of a frozen sea.
+Franklin and his men were early explorers looking for the Northwest Passage which runs through arctic waters high above Canada.
+They’d disappeared without a trace into the white of a frozen sea.
 We know something of what happened mostly from reports and scribbled messages left behind by the commanding officers.
 It was standard practice for reports to be stashed in sealed tins under rock cairns.
 However, it was clear from multiple reports written years apart on the same piece of paper, that something had gone wrong.
-The two ships, HMS Terror, and HMS Erebus, had become trapped in pack ice off King William Island for three years.
+The two ships, HMS Terror and HMS Erebus, had become trapped in pack ice off King William Island for three years.
 Even in the summer, the report indicates that the ice did not melt.
 At some point, those who had not died of illness, or exposure, or hunger, made a desperate bid to walk south.
 Not one made it, and their ghosts wandered into Inuit legends which told of rabid men, sickly and starving, lost in the endless white.

 When the British Navy finally sent searchers after Franklin when word from the expedition was long overdue, the first tangible sign of Franklin and his men was found in the form of a ruined camp on Beechy island.
 This would have been the expedition’s first stop, as the island lays far above Canada right at the mouth of the Northwest Passage.
-Franklin and his men had not been there for at least two years when the British Navy arrived, but they had left behind many signs and symptoms of Franlin’s venture and their beginning hardships.
-There were piles of empty food tins, and even a failed attempt to start a small garden on the hill above the beach.
-There were also three gravestones, set high up on the island in a row, looking back Eastward over the water.
+Franklin and his men had not been there for at least two years when the British Navy arrived, but there still remained many signs and symptoms of Franklin’s venture and their beginning hardships.
+There were piles of empty food tins and even a failed attempt to start a small garden on the hill above the beach.
+There were also three gravestones set high up on the island in a row, looking back eastward over the water.
 For years, these three mysterious graves were the only complete remains of anyone who had set off into the arctic in 1845.
 The rest were scattered bones and overturned lifeboats used as sleds found by the British Navy in the following years.

 I remembered how the skin of the bodies had turned a sickly shade of yellow, and how it was blotched black with frostbite and unhealed sores.
 Their lips were peeled back in a grotesque brandishing of teeth that made the face into a waterlogged smirk.
 Cold beds of permafrost and soiled ice water for brittle, able-bodied seamen.
-John Hartnell in particular, was so well preserved that the clothes he had been buried in were still intact.
-Anyone probably wear them just as they had been worn over a century ago.
-On his shirt was embroidered the initials, T.H.
+John Hartnell in particular was so well preserved that the clothes he had been buried in were still intact.
+Anyone could wear them today just as he had worn them over a century ago.
+On his shirt was embroidered the initials: T.H.
 According to records of the ship’s charter, these are most likely the initials of his brother Thomas, who had sailed with him on the expedition.
 Thomas’ body, like those of the one hundred and twenty-six other men who carried on from Beechy, was never found.

-Their legend then too is preserved in my childhood visions of the struggling men walking south, and of the heavy hearts of those in command leaving behind a trail of cairns with worsening reports and dwindling numbers.
+Franklin’s legend then too is preserved in my childhood visions of the struggling men walking south, and of the heavy hearts of those in command leaving behind a trail of cairns with worsening reports and dwindling numbers.
 Dreams of the lives of others, wool clad and frostbitten, are a dull chill deep in my core like the cold of my childhood bedroom on a winter night.
 The sailors on Franklin’s expedition, who mostly came from the North of England, cannot have been so different than me.
-I grew up by the water, sailing with my grandfather and my younger brother since I was a child.
+I grew up by the water, sailing with my grandfather and my younger brother when I was a child.
 I’ve always loved the winter in the Northeast.
 When storms came in off the Atlantic, I would watch snow fall onto the Coast Guard ships quiet in the harbor of our former whaling town on Cape Cod.
 I used to photograph the shape of their hulls surrounded by ice, snow piled on the decks before the crew had cleared it away.
-The grey quiet of snow and the shutter of waves in the storm.
+The grey quiet of snow and the shutter of waves in the storm call out in dreams of February.
 The threat of the frozen North Atlantic, and the allure of its challenge.
-I think I understand well enough, even though I am not sea weathered, nor hardened by cold and frost.
+I think I understand it well enough, even though I am not sea-weathered, nor hardened by cold and frost.
 I can recognize something common between us in Hartnell’s eyes, and in the token gift that his brother left on his body.
 I remember the same look in my younger brother’s eye when we used to sail together.
-The story of Franklin found me when I was young and has stayed with me since, just as it has so for many folk musicians and writers and historians in the years since the echoes of the legend were first heard.
-A call, and a response, like the foghorns of ships on a misty night.
+The story of Franklin found me when I was young and has stayed with me since, just as it has so for many musicians and writers and historians in the years since the echoes of the legend were first heard.
+It is a call and a response, like the foghorns of ships on a misty night.